dart-lang/site-www/src/resources/dartpad-best-practices.md

 the goal is to modify the snippet, to make the unit test pass.

 For example, the following exercise starts with an introduction:
-“_The following exercise is a failing unit test that contains partially completed code snippets.
+_The following exercise is a failing unit test that contains partially completed code snippets.
-Your task is to complete the exercise by writing code to make the tests pass._”
+Your task is to complete the exercise by writing code to make the tests pass._
 In addition to explaining what the exercise is about, the author also clearly communicates that learners don’t need to implement the hidden code that was provided, such as `main()` and two asynchronous functions, `getRole()` and `getLoginAmount()`.

 <div class="col-md-9" markdown="1">
 {% asset dartpad-best-practices/exercise_workflow.png alt="Briefly explain what the exercise is about and what learners are supposed (or not supposed) to do." %}
 <p style="text-align: center;" markdown="1">
   *Briefly explain what the exercise is about and what learners are supposed (or not supposed) to do.*